ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 `DNS_DOMAIN_ID`
 :   The ID of DNS domain.
 Required.

+`----level`
+:   Specify the authenticated origin pull certificate or settings per zone or hostname level.
+Valid values: "zone", "hostname".
+The default is "zone".

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.